 Samsung pioneered the foldable smartphone market, with its Galaxy Z and Flip lineup leading the way.
 Now, the company is again redefining the segment with the Galaxy Z TriFold.

-When fully unfolded, the Galaxy Z TriFold only measures 3.9mm.
-Yet, it packs high-end hardware, including a Snapdragon 8 Elite chip, a 200MP primary camera and a 5,600mAh battery.
+When fully unfolded, the Galaxy Z TriFold measures 3.9mm at its thinnest point.
+Yet it packs high-end hardware, including a Snapdragon 8 Elite chip, a 200MP primary camera and a 5,600mAh battery.

-Samsung claims to have placed the three-cell battery in each of the three folding panels for balanced weight distribution and power delivery.
+Samsung says it placed the three-cell battery in each of the three folding panels for balanced weight distribution and power delivery.

-The star of the show, the 10-inch folding screen, uses a new display technology that allows it to fold twice.
-And that converts it into a pocketable phone.
+The star of the show, the 10-inch folding screen, uses a new display technology that allows it to fold twice and convert into a pocketable phone.
 For improved durability, the shock-absorbing display layer features a reinforced overcoat.

-To take full advantage of the extra screen space, Samsung will allow you to run up to three apps side-by-side.
+To take full advantage of the extra screen space, Samsung will allow users to run up to three Android apps side by side.

 Besides the inner 10-inch folding display, the Z TriFold features a 6.7-inch 120Hz AMOLED cover screen.
 It can hit a peak brightness of 2,600 nits, while the internal display can reach 1,600 nits.

-Other specs include a 12MP ultrawide and a 10MP 3x optical rear camera and a 10MP f/2.2 selfie camera on the cover and main screen each.
-The tri-fold device will come in two storage configurations — 512GB and 1TB — with 16GB RAM as standard.
+Other specs include 10MP 3x optical and 12MP ultrawide rear cameras, and 10MP f/2.2 selfie cameras on both the cover and the main screen.
+The trifold device will come in two storage configurations (512GB and 1TB) with 16GB RAM as standard.